Not health advice. Contact your local water utility for concerns.

 Most Indiana cities have tap water that meets EPA safety standards.
 With an average score of 81/100 across 40 cities we analyzed, Indiana generally has good water quality.
 However, water quality varies by location, so check your specific city's report.

-The most common water quality concerns in Indiana include disinfection byproducts (chlorination), lead (older infrastructure), nitrates (agricultural areas).
+The most common water quality concerns in Indiana include nitrates (agricultural runoff), lead (older service lines), atrazine and other herbicides.
 These contaminants can come from natural sources, industrial activities, or aging infrastructure.
 Review your city's specific report to see which contaminants affect your area.

 Whether you need a water filter depends on your specific location and health concerns.
 With 4 cities in Indiana showing elevated contaminant levels, residents in those areas may benefit from filtration.
 Look for filters certified by NSF/ANSI to remove the specific contaminants found in your area.